double16/linux-dev-workstation/VAGRANTUP.md

 If you want to use a different VNC client, point it to `localhost:5900`.

 _DO NOT_ expose port 5900 by adjusting firewall rules.
 The VNC server has no password.
 If you want direct access to VNC then you must change the VNC configuration.
 SSH tunneling is preferred.

+Sometimes after starting a new EC2 instance, the IP and hostname will be changed while it is running.
+It seems the VNC systemctl service doesn't handle this well and VNC won't be started.
+Restart the EC2 instance to fix it.